Work–Feedback Loop

 3.1 Work speed

-Work speed describes how quickly a system generates work that can have a real impact.
+Work speed describes how quickly a system produces work that can create real effects.

-Well-known examples here are: release frequency, time-to-market, throughput, or decision implementation.
-We can say that work speed is well established in many organizations.
-It is often clearly visible and measurable.
+Common examples include: release frequency, time-to-market, cycle time, or decision execution.
+Work speed is well established in many organizations.
+It is often visible and measurable.

 3.2 Feedback speed

-Feedback speed describes how quickly the effect of work is fed back into the system as a relevant signal.
+Feedback speed describes how quickly the effect of work returns to the system as a relevant signal.

 Examples: